Adult Activities

 Chalice Circle Sundays

+Religious Exploration experiences are offered one or two Sundays each month (October through May or June) for three multi-age groups.
 Each group develops its own covenant of right relations and reviews it each month.
-Occasional multi-generational activities will be planned.
+Occasional multi-generational activities are planned.

-• Coming-of-age classes (grades 5-8) focus on studying faith traditions and developing personal faith.
+- Coming-of-age classes (grades 5-8+) focus on studying faith traditions and developing personal faith.

 Sunday Worship Services

-From September through June, we provide weekly worship services led either by our contract minister, a visiting minister or minister-in-training, a lay member of our congregation or a guest speaker from the larger community.
+From early September through mid-June, we provide weekly worship services led either by our contract minister, a visiting minister or minister-in-training, a lay member of our congregation or a guest speaker from the larger community.
 Our summer worship schedule varies.
 For more information, see the Worship link at left or view the calendar at the link above.

 Soul Matters groups